Subcutaneous Transmitter (A3013)

 Table: Connections to the A3013.

-Some dual-channel transmitters alternate the samples they transmit between the two channels.
 The A3013C transmits both channels at 64 SPS, for a combined transmission rate of 128 SPS.
 Other dual-channel transmitters skip an occasional sample from X for a sample of Y. The A3013B, skips every eighth sample X for a sample of Y. Channel X receives 448 SPS, with the samples un-equally spaced, while channel Y receives 64 SPS equally-spaced samples.
 Dual-channel transmitters give each channel its own channel number in the messages they transmit.
 The receiver will record the two channels as if they were transmitted from two separate transmitters.

 The sample rate and battery life of an A3013 varies from one version to another.
 The A3013A, for example, transmits 512 samples per second from a single channel, and will operate continuously for at least two months.
 The A3013C, on the other hand, transmits 64 samples per second from each of two channels, and will operate continuously for five months.
 When de-activated, all versions of the A3013 have battery life nine months.
 As you use up this nine months, the operating life is used up in proportion.
 After four and a half months on the shelf, an A3013A will have operating life four and a half weeks.

 We receive A3013 transmissions with our Data Receiver (A3018).
 The Data Receiver stores the signal it receives from one or more Subcutaneous Transmitters.
 Each transmitter uses a different channel number to distinguish its transmissions from those of other transmitters.
 The transmitters share the same radio frequency band by each transmitting for only a tiny fraction of the time.
-We read out and display the transmitter signals with our Recorder Instrument.
+We read out and display the transmitter signals with our Receiver Instrument.
 We analyze and store the signals with our Neuroarchiver Tool.

 The A3013 is an improved version of the Subcutaneous Transmitter (A3009).
 See the A3009 manual for most of our work on the core circuits of the A3013.
 In the passages below, you will fine an account of our development and testing of the A3013, along with graphs and tables of its performance and specifications.